Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

-# CMSIS Project Manager (Users Manual - Draft)
+# csolution: CMSIS Project Manager (Users Manual - Draft)

-The **CSolution Project Manager** processes **User Input Files** (in YML format) and **Software Packs** (in Open-CMSIS-Pack format) to create self-contained CMSIS-Build input files that allow to generate  independent projects which may be a part of a more complex application.
+The **csolution - CMSIS Project Manager** processes **User Input Files** (in YML format) and **Software Packs** (in Open-CMSIS-Pack format) to create self-contained CMSIS-Build input files that allow to generate independent projects which may be a part of a more complex application.

-The **CSolution Project Manager** supports the user with the following features:
+The **csolution - CMSIS Project Manager** supports the user with the following features:

 - Access to the content of software packs in Open-CMSIS-Pack format to:
   - Setup the tool chain based on a *Device* or *Board* that is defined in the CMSIS-Packs.